Simple-Laboratory/.github/profile/README.md

 - Resilience: We embrace challenges and setbacks as opportunities for growth and learning, and remain steadfast in our commitment to achieving our goals.
 - Accountability: We take responsibility for our actions and outcomes, and hold ourselves and each other accountable to our commitments and goals.

-## Onboarding
+## Team Onboarding

-- **Technical Onboarding**: Read technical.md for technical onboarding for Simapsee
+- [technical.md](./profile/Technical.md): Technical onboarding for Simapsee
-- **Creative Onboarding**: Read creative.md for creative onboarding for Simapsee
+- [creative.md](./profile/Creative.md): Creative onboarding for Simapsee
-- **Wellness Onboarding**: Read wellness.md for wellness onboarding for Simapsee
+- [wellness.md](./profile/Wellness.md): Wellness onboarding for Simapsee

 ## Meeting/Chat Space
 Zulip is our official meeting and chat space.
 You can access our Zulip chatroom at https://simpasee.zulipchat.com/join/ecqd7pxge4dzaxqzko26qgdr/